 In case you need a refresher: OpenStreetCam data can be filtered based on date and currently logged in OSM user.
-Basically you can visualize images that were uploaded after the specified date.
+Basically, you can visualize images that were uploaded after the specified date.
 You can also visualize only your contributed data.

-An important feature that we had added to the plugin is the nearby photos functionality.
+An important feature that we have added to the plugin is the nearby photos functionality.
 This functionality improves the mapping process especially if the selected photo does not contain all the information or if the selected photo has bad quality or has not the right angle.

 Nearby photos are computed based on the currently visible photos, if the user moves the map or zooms in the set of nearby photos is recomputed.

-A photo is considered nearby if belongs to a different track and it is located to maximum distance from the selected photo.
+A photo is considered nearby if belongs to a different track and it is located to the maximum distance from the selected photo.

 Photo load on mouse hover